- Harry and Harry's Household

 - Heroic Lineage: Descendent of the last king of Okinawa.

 - Katanas Are Just Better: His sword is a katana, though it lacks a guard a and he carries it around in a wooden sheath, letting him disguise (and use) it as a cane.
 And later revealed to be Kusanagi, the sword of Japanese myth.

 - Knight in Shining Armor: Well, he wears an aikido-style uniform, not formal armor, but he is this at heart.

 - Lost in Translation: A literal example, Shiro converted to Christianity because he was at an Elvis concert and a preacher asked the audience to "Meet the King."
 Thinking it was an invitation back-stage, he went and later found out he had converted to Baptist Christianity.

 - Master Swordsman: Simply put, if you try to take him on with a sword, you lose.
 Even if you happen to be a 2000 year old Denarian.
 You will lose.
 In the RPG he has plot device levels of swordsmanship.
 He was said to have "known swordsmanship like Mozart knew music."

 - The Mentor: To Michael and Sanya.
 His example also influenced Harry long after his death.

 - Too Cool to Live: He died in the book he was introduced in.

 - Nice Guy: To his friends, he is a nice, warm fellow.

 - The Paragon: He is a good man doing His Good work, helping protect those he can from the evils of the world.
 Should one be in need and he is there, even if he has only just met the person and that person has a checkered past about being a full on good guy, like Harry, he will help him.

-- Weapon of Choice: Fidelacchius, a katana that is supposed to be Kusanagi.
+- Weapon of Choice: Fidelacchius, the Sword of Faith, a katana that is supposed to be Kusanagi.